-This immersive VR experience is best enjoyed using Chrome on a laptop/desktop, with headphones/earphones and a mouse.
+This immersive web experience is best enjoyed using Chrome on a laptop/desktop, with headphones/earphones and a mouse.
 Follow the link below, press play to start.
-Use the mouse to look around and scroll the mouse wheel towards you to go deeper.
+Use the mouse to look around and to go deeper.
 It may take a few moments to load.
 So take this time to make yourself comfortable.
 To access go to http://www.mavisualarts.com/danielle-jacques-space/ VR development by Aristotle Roufanis.
 Music courtesy of Simpl_Machine

 Turn On, Boot Up, Jack In, II